 Here is a brief overview of the top scholarships for Indian students in Canada:

-Vanier Canada Graduate Scholarships (for postgraduates): It is awarded to the PhD students for three years with strong academics, research potential, and leadership qualities.
+Vanier Canada Graduate Scholarships (for postgraduates): It is awarded to PhD students for three years with strong academics, research potential, and leadership qualities.

 University-Specific Entrance Scholarships (McGill, University of Calgary, etc.): Funding amount varies by university and the level of the program.
 This scholarship is awarded depending on academic performance, leadership, or other criteria.